arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * Write two functions, one Referentially Transparent and the other one Referentially Opaque.
 Discuss.
 * Whats the Stack and what's the Heap?
 * Why is it important that in a language functions are first class citizen?
+* How is Pattern Matching different than Switch clauses?

 ####[[↑]](#toc) <a name='web'>Questions about Web development:</a>
 * Why first-party cookies and third-party cookies are treated so differently?